 All grains except malt barley are grown by the distiller within a mile of our distillery, and stored in bins on site.
 This eliminates the need for both the shipping and bagging of grain.
-After distillation, spent grains are spread on nearby fields.
+After distillation, spent grains are picked up by a local cattle farmer for feed or spread on nearby fields.
 Because most of the starch has been consumed during fermentation, the high protein levels of spent grains make them an excellent fertilizer.
 In addition, cellulose is left behind after fermentation and distillation, this adds organic matter back to the soil, improving its health.

 Our stills and mash cooker are steam heated.
 Steam is produced by a propane-fired steam boiler, the burner of which is over 95% efficient.
 Propane is clean-burning and more efficient fuel than even natural gas, from which it is derived.
 Steam condensate is collected and returned to the the system continuously, significantly reducing makeup water consumption.

 Water used for mashing is collected from the cooling water system on the previous mash.
 The “hot” cooling water is siphoned off from the system into a steam heated tank that prepares it for the next mash, thereby reducing the number of BTUs necessary to bring it to mashing temp (raising the temperature of water from 140 °F to 200 °F takes less heat than bringing it from 50 °F to 200 °F).